mborawi/Fridays/Fri06Sep19/README.md

 100 -> 89 -> 57 -> 38 -> 27 ->  8

 ### Data:
-File name will indicate grid size and wether it contains solution.
+File name will indicate grid size and wether it contains a solution.

 Each line will be a grid represents as comma sepearated altitudes, if solution is available it will be after a colon.